Pre-requisites for Real User Monitoring using eG Enterprise

 Backbone.js, Ember.js, Knockout.js, Dojo, CanJS, Polymer, Mithril.js, Ampersand.js, Flight, Marionette.js, TroopJS, RequireJS, Aurelia, Spine JS, Matreshka.js, Redux, RxJS

 • 1 - If the target web application supports these technologies, then eG RUM will be able to report the page load time, resource load time, and Ajax metrics for that target.
-However, virtual page metrics will not be reported for the same.
+However, note that virtual page metrics may / may not be reported for the same.

 The table below lists the popular browsers, the browser versions that eG RUM supports fully and partially, and the versions that are not supported.